Akseli Gallen-Kallela: Africa and Tarvaspää

 In 1908, with renewal in mind, Gallen-Kallela and his family moved to Paris.
 However the city and the new direction art was being taken didn't feel as hospitable as he had hoped, and so in May 1909 they moved much further away to Nairobi in Kenya.
 He was the first Finnish artist to paint south of the Sahara, and produced over 150 expressionistic works.
 Although artistically the paintings are of fluctuating quality, their colors and the synergy of the colors are remarkable.
 They returned to Finland in February 1911.
+Based on this period, he later wrote and had published his Afrikka-kirja (Africa Book) in 1931.
 Between 1911 and 1913, he designed and built a studio and house for his family at Tarvaspää, approximately 10 km northwest of the centre of Helsinki.